KarMiles/polish-girl-painting/README.md

 ### Model: HomeSettings

 - Part of home app.
 - Represents settings for the home app, altarable by owner on the Admin page.
+With this setting the owner can change the default background image used for the welcome page.
 - This model contains the following field: background_image.

 Relationships